spe301/Potosnail/README.md

 ## Why do these model building functions take in 10 arguments?
 <img src="Images/4tqs0v.jpg/">
-If you use DeepTabularRegression, DeepTabularClassification, RNN, or CNN from DeepLearning you'll notice that these funtions require 10 arguments, this is so that these functions work well with the CollectPerformance function. if you don't like this you can use FastNN (for the DeepTabulars), FastRNN, and FastCNN instead.
+If you use DeepTabularRegression, DeepTabularClassification, RNN, or CNN from DeepLearning you'll notice that these funtions require 10 arguments, this is so that these functions work well with the CollectPerformance function, this is because I had to code a gridsearch from scratch and there needed to be a fixed number of for loops for a fixed number of parameters. if you don't like this you can use FastNN (for the DeepTabulars), FastRNN, and FastCNN instead, you can run a gridsearch on them with DeepLearning().TestDl().

 # Code Structure
 I will list each class and the functions within each class.